Lodge #8 Home

 Thanks to the careful work of Tom Walsh, Lodge #8 now has a 501-C3 tax exemption which will allow the Lodge to expand our scholarship program in a number of ways.
 Any members who are interested in assisting our youth, please see Ron Caffee about a place on the scholarship committee.
 We will develop several methods that will enable tax free donations to our students and we are open for the business of helping our kids.
 Please find a way to donate to this worthy cause.

 As you all know, our back hall is available for rental.
 Please encourage your friends and families to use our facility for their wedding receptions, reunions, parties, meetings, etc. Call the Lodge and ask for Tom Walsh.

-Applications are available for the 2014 Swim Season.
-The pool is open and in full swing.
-We have had steady crowds and great weather almost every day.
+Applications are available for the 2015 Swim Season.
 Please remember that our pool survives by its membership and volunteers.
 We are always looking for some form of help and it will not require a great deal of your time.
 Any help is welcome and appreciated!

 FROM THE POOL

 The Pool is officially closed for the season and in the process of being drained to the winter level and winterized in preparation for whatever Mother Nature throws at us this year.
 A special thanks to Paul Carol and Jason Frost for providing the pool maintenance and plumbing work, as well as to all the other good folks that helped us this season.